VaishnaviNayak2023/VaishnaviNayak2023/README.md

 ## 🌸 About Me

-Hello, I’m **Vaishnavi Nayak** — a UI/UX designer and frontend developer passionate about crafting clean, intuitive digital experiences that solve real problems.
-I believe great design should feel effortless and serve both users and business goals with clarity and impact.
+Hello, I’m **Vaishnavi Nayak** — I design and build intuitive digital experiences that solve real problems.
+Skilled in UI/UX design, web development, and machine learning, I merge creativity with technical expertise to deliver impactful, user-centered solutions.
+Proficient in Figma, HTML, CSS, JavaScript, PHP, and responsive design, I thrive at the intersection of design, development, and emerging technologies, continuously learning to expand my toolkit and bring ideas to life.

 - 🎓 **Third-year Computer Engineering student @ PCCE, Verna**
-- 💡 Skilled in **UI/UX design, design systems, product thinking,** and **frontend development**
+- 💡 Skilled as a **UI/UX Designer, Web Developer, and ML Engineer, with strong product thinking**
 - 💻 Experienced with **HTML, CSS, JavaScript, PHP, and API integrations**
 - 🎨 Proficient in **Figma, Adobe XD, and responsive web design**
-- 🧠 Thrive at the intersection of **design and development**
+- 🧠 Thrive at the intersection of **design, development, and machine learning**
-- 🌱 Constantly learning new frameworks and tools to expand my creative toolkit
+- 🌱 Continuously learning new tools, frameworks, and ML techniques to expand my capabilities
 - 🤝 Love collaborating with cross-functional teams and bringing ideas to life

 ---